- Video Recovery

 - Recover all lost, deleted, and formatted data.

-- Recover permanently deleted files from emptied Trash.
+- Recover permanently deleted files on Mac.

 - Recover data from lost Mac volumes/partitions.